WMC-AHIF-2021/Kipper-Web/src/docs/compiler.md

 const compiler = new KipperCompiler();
 const result = compiler.compile(
 	kipperCode, // A string or a KipperParseStream containing the source code {
 		fileName: "myProgram.kip",
 		target: new TypeScriptTarget(),
 		optimisationOptions: {
 			optimiseInternals: true, // Removes any unused internal function
-      optimiseBuiltIns: true // Removes any unused built-in function }
+			optimiseBuiltIns: true, // Removes any unused built-in function },
-  }
+	},
 );
 ```